emilsultanov/Store-System/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, first you can run:

+### `json-server --watch db.json --port 3004`

+Then run:

 ### `npm start`